 Can you just go to Everest Base Camp?

 With the flight from Rammechap to Lukla, the EBC trek lasts for 11 days.
-Yes, you can trek to Everest Base camp self-sufficiently without a potter and a guide.
+You can trek to Everest Base camp self-sufficiently without a potter or guide.
 However, you need to receive permits to trek around Everest base camp.
 Travel agencies can make facile access to the permissions.
 Moreover, we recommend taking a guide and a potter with you.
 They make your trek well managed and less tiring.
 Potter can arrange to carry your bag packs while the guide assists you through the route with all the arrangements.

 Can you see Everest from base camp?

 Yes, you can outlook Mt.
 Everest from Everest base camp.
 Although Mt.
 Everest is not visible on the first day of the trek, you gradually get to sightsee as the days pass.
-Finally, once you are at Kalapathhar, the highest elevation of the trail at 5545 meters, you can determine the stunning sparkle of Everest from the closest viewpoint.
+Finally, once you are at Kalapathhar, the trail’s highest elevation at 5545 meters, you can determine the stunning sparkle of Everest from the closest viewpoint.
 Is not this trek the golden opportunity for you to experience the world’s tallest peak without climbing it?
 Apart from Mt.
-Everest, you also view the world-famous mountains such as Cho Oyu, Nuptse, northern flank, Mt.
+Everest, you can view world-famous mountains such as Cho Oyu, Nuptse, northern flank, Mt.
 Lhotse, and Changtse.

 Has anyone died trekking to Everest Base Camp?